OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 #### Task panes

 You can use task panes in addition to add-in commands to enable users to interact with your solution.
-Clients that do not support add-in commands (Office 2013 and Office on iPad) run your add-in as a task pane.
+Clients that do not support add-in commands (Office on iPad) run your add-in as a task pane.
 Users launch task pane add-ins via the **My Add-ins** button on the **Insert** tab.

 ![Use task panes in addition to add-in commands.](../images/about-addins-taskpane.png)